 No — you don’t own that bench press, squat rack, dip bar, or leg press.
 The gym’s a communal place with limited equipment, and most likely someone’s quietly waiting to use it as soon as you’re done (especially during peak hours)

 Give them the same respect back; be alert, be aware, and do not dilly-dally on your phone in between sets if you’re using something.
 It slows everyone down.
+If you really need to shoot out a text or make a call, step aside and do it.

 On top of that, you’re cheating yourself out of the best possible workout.
 Phone abuse = bleeding focus and intensity, which directly correlates to less-optimal results and immediately signals to everyone else that you’re a part of gym amateur hour.